Non-local interactions in moir\'e Hubbard systems

+In our explicit calculations we have considered only the case of wavevector and frequency independent background screening of the type produced by a thick surrounding dielectric, but more general situations are also relevant.
+(We have focused on a range of $\epsilon^{-1}$ values that is smaller than what would be produced by screening by a surrounding hBN dielectric alone ($\epsilon^{-1} \sim 0.2$), in anticipation of additional screening by conducting gates and by virtual transitions between flat and energetically remote moir\'e minibands).
 Similar conclusions apply to more complex moir\'e material states.
 For example, it has been established experimentally that non-near-neighbor local interaction terms $U_n$ are important in moir\'e TMD systems, and that they give rise to insulating Wigner crystal states at many fractional values of $\nu$ \cite{CornellWigner,CornellWigner2,CaliforniaWigner}, (Presumably these Wigner crystal states would also appear in real crystals if it were possible to change the electron density without introducing disorder).
 The generalized Wigner crystal states also have low-energy spin-sectors whose interactions are more complex than those of the $\nu=1$ case considered here but will have coupling constants that are tunable in sign due to the competition between direct and superexchange spin interactions, determining their magnetic properties.
-Separately, in honeycomb lattice moir\'e materials \cite{FengchengTopology,FengchengTMD1,QAHCornell,MakQAH} spin-physics can be entangled with topologically non-trivial band-mixing, adding another wrinkle to the low-energy physics, opening the possibility of realizing fractional Chern insulators.
+Separately, in honeycomb lattice moir\'e materials \cite{FengchengTopology,FengchengTMD1,QAHCornell,MakQAH,BartHofstadter} spin-physics can be entangled with topologically non-trivial band-mixing, adding another wrinkle to the low-energy physics, opening the possibility of realizing fractional Chern insulators.
 Finally, we remark that we have focused here on the near-neighbor exchange non-local interaction because it is particularly important at $\nu=1$.
 Other non-local interactions may play a more prominent role at metallic filling factors.
 For example, it has been proposed \cite{SuperconductivityFu,HirschMarsiglio} that assisted hopping can trigger superconductivity.
 All these issues deserve attention in future work.

 The authors acknowledge helpful interactions with Kin Fai Mak and Jie Shan.
-This work was supported by DOE grant DE- FG02-02ER45958 and by Welch foundation grant F1473.
+We also thank Johannes Motruk for a careful examination of the spin model expressions.
 We acknowledge the Texas Advanced Computing Center (TACC) at The University of Texas at Austin for providing high-performance computer resources.
+PP acknowledges support from the Polish National Science Centre based on Decision No. 2021/41/B/ST3/03322.
+This work was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Award $\#$ DE-SC0022106.

 \onecolumngrid